-Lorraine Kelly slammed Prince Harry and Meghan Markle for using ‘misleading’ paparazzi footage in their new Netflix series as she discussed the latest trailer for the documentary on Tuesday morning.
+Lorraine Kelly slams Prince Harry and Meghan Markle for using ‘bizarre’ paparazzi footage in new Netflix trailer

 The Sussexes have been accused of using footage from events that had nothing to do with them to depict how they have been hounded by the media.